-The 2018-2019 California Healthy Kids Survey, conducted among district 5th and 7th graders showed 63% of the students reported feeling safe or very safe at school.
-The same survey also showed that 56% of the students reported high levels of caring relationships with a teacher or other adult at their school which is a 22% increase from the previous year's survey results, and 53% of students felt a personal school connectedness which is a 31% increase.
-Further, 82% of parents and families feel that school is a safe place for their child to learn and is a friendly environment for students, parent, and families.
+The 2019-2020 California Healthy Kids Survey, conducted among district 5th and 7th graders showed 63% of the students reported feeling safe or very safe at school.
+The same survey also showed that 56% of the students reported high levels of caring relationships with a teacher or other adult at their school which is the same percentage as last year's results.
+63% of students felt a personal school connectedness which is a 9% increase.
+Further, out of 91 parents who completed the survey (a 93% increase in participation from last year) 92% of parents and families feel that school is a safe place for their child to learn and is a friendly environment for students, parent, and families.
 Each of these are key indicators of school safety.